Amalan-ConStat/OlympicRshiny/README.md

 ### Tabs

-- NOC CODE - Indicating the three letter code for their respective country’s full name.
 - GRAPH - Plot indicating the medals wons over the years for a chosen country.
 - DATA - For a chosen country the data is acquired.